-When you take everything that I’ve written—the unbearable winter, the bland food, the unfriendly people, the crumbling infrastructure, the dire poverty, the war, regardless if the people are affected directly or indirectly—and combine it all together, what you get is a super depressing region.
+When you take everything that I’ve written—the unbearable winter, the bland food, the unfriendly people, the crumbling infrastructure, the dire poverty, the war, regardless of the people are affected directly or indirectly—and combine it all together, what you get is a super depressing region.
 There’s just no other way of saying it.
 It’s really fucking depressing.

 Unsurprisingly, I’ve always experienced a huge relief every time I returned to Western or Central Europe.
 I remember how much happier I was when I first flew from Kiev to Venice.
 As I stepped outside the Italian airport, I felt as though all this huge weight was lifted from my shoulders.
 I could breathe easier again.
 I finally saw people smiling and enjoying themselves.
 I experienced the same thing when I flew from Bucharest to Barcelona.
-Even landing in Belgrade (not a wealthy city by any stretch of imagination) after a flight from Moscow recharged me in some mysterious ways.
+Even landing in Belgrade (not a wealthy city by any stretch of the imagination) after a flight from Moscow recharged me in some mysterious ways.

 Matches your values

 Having said all that, I’m not bashing Eastern Europe.
 I don’t hate Eastern Europe.
 I don’t have a grudge against Eastern Europe.
 Eastern Europe is a place where I was born and is still more or less my spiritual home.
 I actually deeply respect Eastern Europe and its people.